• Documentation

 • See the dashboard, user profiles, the people directory or space directory.

-This permission can only be enabled via Jira Service Management, but you can revoke access to the whole site or to particular spaces via Confluence's global permissions or space permissions.
+This permission can only be enabled via Jira Service Management, but you can revoke access to the whole instance or to particular spaces via Confluence's global permissions or space permissions.

 Allowing all active users and customers to view a space will override all existing space permissions, so any logged in, licensed Confluence user will also be able to see the space (regardless of their group membership).
 This is due to the way Confluence inherits permissions.